aosabook/500lines/modeller/chapter.md

 The Ray-AABB selection approach is very simple to understand and implement.
 However, the results are wrong in certain situations.

-For example, in the case of the `Sphere` primitive, the sphere itself only touches the AABB in the centre of each of its planes.
+For example, in the case of the `Sphere` primitive, the sphere itself only touches the AABB in the centre of each of the AABBs faces.
 However if the user clicks on the corner of the Sphere's AABB, the collision will be detected with the Sphere, even if the user intended to click past the Sphere onto something behind it.
 ![AABB Error](AABBError.png?raw=true)